-Now that it’s mid-summer, huckleberries are starting to make their annual appearance.
-These delicious morsels are known to grow all over the northwest from up in Glacier National Park, further west in McCall, Idaho, and throughout the Tetons.
-They grow scattered about in Oregon forests, up into the Canadian territories, and sometimes as far east as Michigan.
+Starting in mid-summer, huckleberries make their annual appearance and the time is ripe for foraging.
+These delicious morsels grow all over the northwest from Glacier National Park, to McCall, Idaho, and throughout the Tetons.
+Huckleberry treasure troves are scattered in Oregon forests, up into the Canadian territories, and sometimes as far east as Michigan.

-The huckleberries are closely related to blueberries as part of the Ericaceae family, but they have a distinct taste that is slightly more tart.
-Huckleberries are smaller, round berries that come in a range of colors, from red to dark blue.
+Huckleberries are closely related to blueberries and are part of the Ericaceae family.
+They have a distinct taste that is slightly more tart than a blueberry.
+Smaller than blueberries, huckleberries come in a range of colors, from red to dark blue.

-Unlike blueberries that grow in clusters, huckleberries present themselves as single berries, scattered across the landscape.
+Unlike blueberries that grow in clusters, huckleberries grow as single berries.
 They have a bright violet juice in their interior, a stark contrast to the pale green hue of blueberries.
-A simple way to recognize these delightful berries is by their slightly bigger and bitter seeds, providing a unique taste experience.
+They also have slightly bigger and bitter seeds, providing a unique taste experience.
+They are a low growing bushy shrub, with oval shaped leaves that often have a finely toothed edge.

 Huckleberries have a rich history, treasured by Native Americans for their medicinal properties for centuries.
 Today, they are widely used in jams, pies, and other delectable treats.
 These nutritious berries are a great source of antioxidants, vitamin C, and iron.